Issues

 Youth Issues

-- The sectors and ministries dealing with education, health and social services recognize and address the unique and particular needs of queer youth.
-This concern is extended to the queer communities themselves in ensuring youth are better included and accommodated.
+Urge sectors and ministries dealing with education, health care, child protection, and social services to recognize and address the particular needs of queer youth.
+This concern is extended